Percy H. Stewart: Political career

-He served as Mayor of Plainfield, New Jersey from 1912 to 1913.
-He was chairman of the Union County Democratic committee in 1914 and of the Washington Rock Park Commission of New Jersey from 1915-1921.
-Stewart served as a member of the New Jersey State Board of Education from 1919–1921 and of the New Jersey State Highway Commission from 1923-1929.
+He served as Mayor of Plainfield, New Jersey, from 1912 to 1913.
+He was chairman of the Union County Democratic committee in 1914 and of the Washington Rock Park Commission of New Jersey from 1915 to 1921.
+Stewart served as a member of the New Jersey State Board of Education from 1919 to 1921 and of the New Jersey State Highway Commission from 1923 to 1929.
 He was a delegate to the Democratic National Conventions in 1920 and 1928.

 Congress

 Stewart was elected as a Democrat to the Seventy-second Congress to fill the vacancy caused by the death of Ernest R. Ackerman and served from December 1, 1931, to March 3, 1933.
 He was not a candidate for renomination in 1932, but was an unsuccessful candidate for election to the United States Senate.

 Later career and death

 He resumed the practice of law until his retirement in 1941.
-He died in Plainfield on June 30, 1951 and was interred in Hillside Cemetery in Scotch Plains, New Jersey.
+He died in Plainfield on June 30, 1951, and was interred in Hillside Cemetery in Scotch Plains, New Jersey.